Fixed Effects and the Generalized Mundlak Estimator: Examples

-using this instead of $p(X_i,C_i)$ in (\ref{pscore}).
-Once we have estimates of the propensity score, we can use them to develop inverse propensity score weighting estimators.
-In particular, an attractive approach would be to use the inverse propensity score weighting in combination with a credible specification of the regression function.
-For example, one could use the conventional fixed effect specification but use a weighted version to make the results more robust to misspecification of the regression function.
-Such double robust methods have been found in the causal inference literature on unconfoundedness to be more effective than estimators that rely solely on specifying the conditional mean of the outcome given conditioning variables and treatments.
+Once we have estimates of the propensity score, we can use them to develop inverse propensity score weighting estimators (see \cite{arpino2011specification} for an application of this idea to grouped data).
+In particular, an attractive approach would be to use the inverse propensity score weighting or other forms of balancing in combination with a credible specification of the regression function.
+For example, one could use a weighted version of (\ref{twee}) to make the results more robust to misspecification of the regression function.
+Such doubly-robust and balancing methods have been argued in the recent causal inference literature on unconfoundedness to be more robust to misspecification than estimators that rely solely on specifying the conditional mean of the outcome given conditioning variables and treatments ({\it e.g., } \citet*{robins1995semiparametric, zubizarreta2015stable, chernozhukov2017double, athey2018approximate}).

-Third, the representation in (\ref{twee}) and the associated unconfoundedness assumption in (\ref{drie}) highlight that the fixed effect approach implicitly assumes that the two averages $\ow_{C_i}$ and $\ox_{C_i}$ capture all the relevant differences between the groups.
-A natural question is whether this is so.
-We may wish to consider additional characteristics of the clusters beyond these two averages to improve the comparability of clusters.
-This is similar to how we build up the propensity score using logistic regression models with an increasingly rich set of covariates.
-We build a framework for doing so in the current context where the propensity score is defined as the probability of treatment given covariates and group membership.
-This framework suggests conditions under which the average covariate values and average treatment per group are sufficient to capture all relevant differences between groups.

-In practice our recommendation is to use all three modifications: First choose what group characteristics one wishes to include in the analysis, beyond the group averages of the covariates and treatment that are included in the standard fixed effect approach.
-Second, specify a credible conditional mean function, possibly, but not necessarily involving fixed effects, and including these additional group characteristics.
+Following this discussion, we recommend using three modifications of (\ref{een}).
+First, choose what group characteristics one wishes to include in the analysis beyond the averages of the treatment and the covariates.
+Second, specify a flexible conditional mean function that allows for dependence on the selected group characteristics.
 Third, estimate the propensity score as a function of individuals and group characteristics and combine that with the conditional mean specification to obtain a more robust estimator for the average treatment effect.